teresafranxman97/JS-Exercise-Closures-Callbacks-ArrayMethods-webpt23/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+A closure happens when a function "remembers" variables that are outside of it, even if you pass that function somewhere else

 2. Study the following code, then answer the questions below.

 ```js